zhongjzsb/Create-R-package-by-RStudio/README.md

 # Framework

-There are lots of sources about build R packages.
-Here is a simple intro for create one with RStudio and with Rcpp.
+There are lots of sources about building R packages.
+Here is a simple intro for creating one with RStudio and with Rcpp.

 ## Requirements